cemac/LIFD_RandomForests/README.md

 ## Acknowledgements

 Thanks to Chetan Deva for the basis of this tutorial.
 This tutorial is part of the [LIFD ENV ML NOTEBOOKS](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS) please refer to for full acknowledgements.
+Thanks to  Donald Cummins and Tamora James for further contributions.